tmfg/digitraffic/_posts/2019-01-01-digitraffic-siirtyi-traffic-management-finlandille-en.md

   - Ylläpito
 ---

-Starting from the 1st of January 2019 Digitraffic will be operated by Fintraffic Ltd.
+Starting from the 1st of January 2019 Digitraffic will be operated by Fintraffic.

 APIs and terms of use as well as support channels will remain as they are